aws/karpenter-provider-aws/website/content/en/preview/upgrading/v1-migration.md

    Karpenter has deprecated and moved a number of Helm values as part of the v1 release.
 Ensure that you upgrade to the newer version of these helm values during your migration to v1.
 You can find detail for all the settings that were moved in the [v1 Upgrade Reference]({{<ref "#helm-values" >}}).
    {{% /alert %}}

-7. Once upgraded, you won't need to roll your nodes to be compatible with v1.1.0, except if you have multiple NodePools with different `kubeletConfiguration`s that are referencing the same EC2NodeClass.
-Karpenter has moved the `kubeletConfiguration` to the EC2NodeClass in v1.
-NodePools with different `kubeletConfiguration` referencing the same EC2NodeClass will be compatible with v1.0.0, but will not be in v1.1.0.
+7. Once upgraded, you won't need to roll your nodes to be compatible with v1.1.0, except if you have multiple NodePools with different `kubelet`s that are referencing the same EC2NodeClass.
+Karpenter has moved the `kubelet` to the EC2NodeClass in v1.
+NodePools with different `kubelet` referencing the same EC2NodeClass will be compatible with v1.0.0, but will not be in v1.1.0.

 When you have completed the migration to `1.0.0` CRDs, Karpenter will be able to serve both the `v1beta1` versions and the `v1` versions of NodePools, NodeClaims, and EC2NodeClasses.
 The results of upgrading these CRDs include the following: